camillevalat/Abcd5-website/README.md

     <img src="./assets/img/language_categories_distrib.png" width="60%" />
 </div>

-The visualizations and statistics clearly highlight a difference in the average weighted scores between the 2 categories.
+These visualizations and statistics clearly highlight a difference in the average weighted scores between the 2 categories.
 It appears that movies in category 2 (those in English) tend to have higher weighted scores.
 Now, let’s address the _critical question_ : is this difference statistically significant?

 ### A Significant Difference?